The team

 Clarisse

-Founder · Iris
+Founder · IRIS

-Clarisse is CTO and co-founder of Cellcraft, a Cambridge-based AI and biomanufacturing company currently raising its Series A after securing £5M to date.
-She has built and scaled Cellcraft into a team of ten, developing intelligent systems for the future of biomanufacturing.
-Alongside this, she co-founded and scaled a female founders network into a fully operating organisation of 250 members, with corporate sponsors, investors, and a dedicated team of two full-time employees.
-Forbes 30 Under 30 Social Impact cover honouree.
-MPhil in Chemical Engineering and Biotechnology, Cambridge.
-BSc, Imperial College London.
+Clarisse Beurrier is CTO and co-founder of Cellcraft, a Cambridge-based AI and biomanufacturing company currently raising its Series A after securing £5 million to date.
+She has built and scaled Cellcraft into a team of 10, developing intelligent systems for the future of biomanufacturing.
+Alongside this, she co-founded and scaled a women founders network into a fully operating organisation of 250 members, with corporate sponsors, funders, and a dedicated team of two full-time employees.
+Clarisse is a Forbes 30 Under 30 Social Impact cover honouree.
+She holds an MPhil in Chemical Engineering and Biotechnology from the University of Cambridge, a BSc from Imperial College London, and is a graduate of Imperial Business School.

 • University of Cambridge